wilpat/tweet-sentiment-analyser/README.md

 # Tweet-sentiment-analyser

-This small app uses tweeter's api to search for tweets about a particular word Then uses texblob to get the sentiment polarity about each tweet Polarity ranges from -1 to 1(Very bad to Very Good) The result would be stored in a csv file
+This simple program  uses tweeter's api to search for tweets about a particular word

+Then uses texblob to get the sentiment polarity about each tweet

+This returns a polarity which is a probability that ranges from -1 to 1(Very bad to Very Good)

+The result would be stored in a csv file

 # Requiremtent